freenas/freenas-docs/userguide/tasks.rst

 * the :guilabel:`User` is set to *root* so it has permission to write anywhere

-* the :guilabel:`Preserve Permissions` checkbox is checked so that the original permissions are not overwritten by the *root* user
+* the :guilabel:`Preserve Permissions` option is enabled so that the original permissions are not overwritten by the *root* user

 On *PULL*, an rsync module is defined in